zacharied/libbq27441/README.md

 ## Installation

 With the I2C headers and libraries installed on your machine, simply run `make`.
-Then, run `make install` as root to copy the headers and shared objects to their directories in `/usr/local`.
-The `PREFIX` environment variable may be specified to override the installation directory.
+Since the outputted library `libbq27441.a` is static, you are able to compile your program with it simply by passing it as a source to your CC command line and adding the proper directory as an include for the headers.
+Alternatively, to install libbq27441 system-wide, run `make install` as root to copy the headers and static objects to their directories in `/usr/local`.
+The `PREFIX` environment variable may be specified when running `make` to override the installation directory.

 ## Usage